micael-grilo/airflow-dags-test-action/README.md

 - 'dags-path': Path to your DAGs directory
 - 'dags-test-folder': Path to your tests directory
 - 'var-file': Path to your `var.json` to set your airflow variables, by default uses GitHub secrets.
 - 'error-comment': Boolean flag for whether to output the error message as a comment on the PR.
-Default is `True`.
+Default is `False`.

 ```yml
 - name: 'Test Airflow DAGs'